ngrx/platform/projects/ngrx.io/content/guide/component-store/read.md

 ## `state` signal

-The `state` signal is another addition to the ComponentStore.
-Instead of using `selectSignal`, it can be used together with the `computed` function to create derived signals.
+The `state` signal returns the entire state of the ComponentStore.

+Use the `state` signal to create computed signals that derives its value from the state.

 <code-example header="users.store.ts">
 import { computed, Injectable } from '@angular/core';